Administrative detention: China

 The use of administrative detention in China has been commonplace since before 1949.
 At that time, it was used primarily against minor offenders as well as against opium addicts, prostitutes, vagrants and those considered to be insane.
 Since the 1978 legal reforms in China, the public security departments (gong'an jiguan), primarily the police, hold administrative detention powers which are used alongside the state's criminal justice system.
 Administrative detention is used against subjects that are viewed by the ruling regime as "socially undesirable", in order to maintain public order, social stability and political stability of the ruling regime.
 There is a well-established history of forced labour, arbitrary arrest and detention of minority groups, including: Falun Gong members, Tibetans, Muslim minorities, political prisoners and other groups.
-In the case of the Falun Gong in particular, there have been extraordinary abuses of human rights in concentration camps, including organ harvesting and systematic torture.
+In the case of the Falun Gong in particular, there have been claims of extraordinary abuses of human rights in concentration camps, including organ harvesting and systematic torture.
 This target group includes prostitutes and their clients, drug addicts, political dissenters and petty criminals, who perform legal misdemeanors that are not serious enough for criminal prosecution.
 Custody and repatriation (收容遣送 (shōuróng qiǎnsòng)) was also used until 2003 for people, especially peasants, who did not have required papers.

 There are three main forms of these administrative detentions: "detention for education" ("Shourong jiaoyu"), coercive drug rehabilitation ("Qiangzhi jiedu"), and "reeducation through labor" ("Laodong jiaoyang").
 In addition, administrative detention is used for several internal security reasons, such as detention under the Security Administrative Punishments Law ("Xingzheng juliu"); Administrative detention for questioning of suspects ("Luizhi panwen"); and detention of juvenile offenders in work-study schools ("Gongdu Xuexiao").

 In recent years, government policy has been marked by mass surveillance and the incarceration without trial of over one million Uyghurs and other Muslim minority ethnic groups in "re-education camps", supposedly for 'anti-terrorist' purposes.
 Numerous reports have stated that many of these minorities have been used in prison labour in a seeming return to the "re-education through labour" program, supposedly abolished in 2013.
 As of May 2020, the last terrorist attack was in 2014, before the concentration camps were established.

 Under the Security Administrative Punishments Law, the administrative detention in China for misdemeanors for up to twenty days.
 Teenager of sixteen years old or less and women who are pregnant or feeding an infant less than one years old are exempt.
 Teenager aged sixteen to eighteen are exempt from their first misdemeanor.
 Administrative detention shall be signed and approved by the administrative responsible person (ie, director) of the public security agency at the county level and above, and shall be executed in the administrative detention facility under the public security agency.
 Those who are dissatisfied with the detention may initiate administrative reconsideration and administrative litigation.
 According to the decision of the Standing Committee of the National People's Congress, the Chinese national security agency and People's Armed Police has also been granted the power to enforce administrative detention penalties.